judetta/judetta/README.md

 ### Hi there 👋

-I'm a frontend developer working with Angular to build the coolest energy and sustainability management solution on the market.
+I'm a developer working with .NET backend and Angular frontend to build the coolest energy and sustainability management solution on the market.

 I also play with React, Node.js, Python and whatever interesting drops on my way.